jrgdiaz/apple-ble-spoof-poc/README.md

 * util/ibeacon.py substitutes the original ibeacon.py that is located in the filesystem in my case the path was /usr/local/lib/python3.7/dist-packages/scapy/contrib/ibeacon.py

-* util/btconfig.sh helps reset the bluetooth interface of a Raspberry Pi Zero W before running the spoof POC.
+* util/btconfig.sh helps configure & reset the bluetooth interface of the Raspberry Pi Zero W before running the spoof POC.

 * spoof/apple-airpods-spoof.py is the script that performs THE spoof attack itself, handles the Pi's bluetooth interface and sends out the airpods' advertising packets.
 Should be run with sudo.